mkarnebeek/blog.netk.nl/_posts/2025-04-18-zha-stability.md

 last_modified_at: 01-11-2025
 ---

+# Update: I've switched to Zigbee2MQTT

-I no longer use Zigbee Home Automation (ZHA) in my setup, as I have migrated to Zigbee2MQTT.
-That network has now proven to be stable with 75+ devices.
+First up: I no longer use Zigbee Home Automation (ZHA) in my setup, as I have migrated to Zigbee2MQTT.
+That network has now proven to be stable for me with 75+ devices.
 The most important takeaways are:

  - Use Zigbee 3.0 devices whenever possible.
  - Remove any older Xiaomi/Aqara devices from your network once they begin having issues.
  - Add more dedicated routers to your network, such as Sonoff ZBdongle-E Plus Zigbee 3.0 USB dongles flashed with router firmware.

+ The blog post below is still useful though, so I've kept it.

 # Changelog